The Equine Back: How to keep a horse's back healthy (Part 1 of 3)

 The number of vertebrae in any spinal region can vary, but the total number in the spine (without the tail) is pretty constant.
 Long backs are normally due to long vertebral bodies rather than having extra vertebrae.
 Each type of vertebra has a distinctive shape, although weird transitional vertebrae with characteristics of two adjoining areas are quite common.
 Each part of the spine is adapted for different functions and brings its own unique problems.

 The final fins coming out the spine worth noting are transverse processes.
 These provide stabilization for the spine and lever arms for muscle attachments.
-In horses these have their own joints between them but not at every vertebrae.
+In horses, these have their own joints between them but not at every vertebrae.
 The amount of these joints not only varies between horses but these too are asymmetrical, which is pretty weird and probably something you should think about.
 The only other mammal this variability is seen in is the rhinoceros, and no one ever tried to make a rhino into a symmetrical athlete.
-Intertransverse ankylosis, a sort of arthritis in these joints, is really common, found in 50% of horses.
-It’s not clear whether this actually causes back pain.
-Watch this space, and we’ll see how the research pans out on this one.
+Inter-transverse ankylosis, a sort of arthritis in these joints, is really common, found in 50% of horses.
+Riding an undeveloped back causes inflammation and irreversible damage.
+That is why it is so important to protect the back since its the only back the horse has therefore is worth protecting.
+Continue reading to learn how.

 Carrying a rider’s weight can lead to many spinal lesions including impingement of the spinal processes and arthritis of the facet joints.
 Carrying an uneven rider and trying to do sports can add muscle strain to these.

-When a horse takes a rider, the weight of the rider naturally hollows the horse’s back, putting it under threat of damage such as spinal impingement.
+Whether you want to admit it or not, the weight of the rider naturally hollows the horse’s back, putting it under threat of damage such as spinal impingement.
 Muscular effort is needed to round the back and to stabilize it in this position, making it more able to carry the rider’s weight, to step under with the hind legs, and to transfer the push from the hind legs effectively.
 To achieve this the horse needs a large amount of muscle tone.
 For example abdominal and short back muscles are also particularly important for stabilizing the back to allow propulsion from the hindlegs for collected movements, flying changes, and jump take off.
-In dressage horses pectoral muscles control the descent of the forelimb during extension - and can become overstretched and damaged if extension is not controlled.
+In dressage, horses pectoral muscles control the descent of the forelimb during extension - and can become overstretched and damaged if extension is not controlled.
 Similarly as the horse has no collar bone, movement at the shoulder, including bending or landing, requires a stabilized spine for the shoulder muscles to anchor to.
 The muscles of the shoulder are particularly common but overlooked sites of injury in the showjumper - taking the brunt of the landing by supporting the trunk in a sling of muscle between the forelimbs.
 The same shoulder muscles, particularly the trapezius and rhomboid muscles, can be common sites of anxiety related tension.

 Symptoms of back-related problems can vary from none to dramatic.
 The majority of horses with back pain show only poor performance and many sacroiliac problems are only diagnosed post-mortem.
-Horses might show “behavioural problems” such as rearing, bucking or avoiding the saddle or rider in the case of kissing spines, and restricted range of motion in the case of arthritis or muscle lesions, muscle wastage or hind limb plaiting in the case of sacroiliac pain, etc. Quite often back problems get missed, just because the symptoms are so diverse.
-Even when a back issue is suspected it can be hugely complex to diagnose.
+Horses might show “behavioral problems” such as rearing, bucking or avoiding the saddle or rider in the case of kissing spines, and restricted range of motion in the case of arthritis or muscle lesions, muscle wastage or hind limb plaiting in the case of sacroiliac pain, etc. Quite often back problems get missed, just because the symptoms are so diverse and many don’t seem to know what to look for.

 During episodes of back pain the multifidus muscles, running along the spine, are selectively affected, and lose symmetry and size.
-Even after pain resolves, they do not naturally return to their previous size without intervention.
+Even after pain resolves, they do not naturally return to their previous size without intervention (any being with soft tissue damage tends to “hold tension” to protect the injury site from further damage).
 This, in turn, increases the trouble that the horse is having, as they are no longer able to support the problematic area effectively.
 It is entirely possible that the cycle starts with localized wasting of one muscle, which then fails to stabilize the spine effectively causing back pain, which in turn leads to muscle spasm, shortening and disuse.
-In humans, performing exercises to strengthen these muscles reduces long term recurrence of back pain, and it’s been shown too that strengthening the muscles that move and stabilize the spine has similar effects in horses.
+In humans, performing exercises to strengthen these muscles reduces long term recurrence of back pain.
+Again, because it’s worth repeating, strengthening the muscles that move and stabilize the spine has similar effects in horses, reduces long-term recurrence of back pain.

-Research has suggested that there’s benefit in starting core exercises of these spinal support muscles - of the spine abdomen and back - before the start of ridden work, and continuing them throughout the horse’s career, in particular during lay off or after injury.
-Many back injuries occur as the horse has no means of communicating a minor injury or stiffness, whereas a human with lower back pain would be allowed to rest.
-Jean-Marie Denoix is fond of saying both “engagement is the only way of exercising a horse without making it suffer” and “no abdominals, no back”.
+RESEARCH SHOWS that there’s benefit in starting core exercises of spinal support muscles - of the spine, abdomen and back - before the start of ridden work, and continuing them throughout the horse’s career, in particular during lay off or after injury.
+Horses may or may not communicate a minor injury or stiffness, that could turn into a more complicated injury.
+Humans with lower back pain would be allowed to rest, therefore resting horses should be commonplace.

 Source: Sian Townson